WouterKlein/plant-humanities/docs/cinnamon/README.md

 <param title="Syzygium aromaticum" eid="Q26736" aliases="cloves">
 <param title="nutmeg" eid="Q83165">
 <param ve-image
 	title="Coat of arms of Juan Sebastián Elcano.
 At the bottom are two crossed cinnamon sticks, three nutmegs and a bunch of cloves.
-The banner covering the globe reads in Latin ‘Primus circumdedisti me’ (‘You first encircled me’)." url="https://upload.wikimedia.org/wikipedia/commons/thumb/e/e3/Coat_of_Arms_of_Juan_Sebasti%C3%A1n_Elcano_A-71.svg/585px-Coat_of_Arms_of_Juan_Sebasti%C3%A1n_Elcano_A-71.svg.png"
+The banner covering the globe reads in Latin ‘Primus circumdedisti me’ (You first encircled me’)." url="https://upload.wikimedia.org/wikipedia/commons/thumb/e/e3/Coat_of_Arms_of_Juan_Sebasti%C3%A1n_Elcano_A-71.svg/585px-Coat_of_Arms_of_Juan_Sebasti%C3%A1n_Elcano_A-71.svg.png"
 	fit="contain">

-Once ‘true’ cinnamon had begun to be understood as cinnamon from Sri Lanka, European states strove to gain a foothold on the island, to get access to the cinnamon trade.
+Once ‘true cinnamon had begun to be understood as cinnamon from Sri Lanka, European states strove to gain a foothold on the island, to get access to the cinnamon trade.
 From the sixteenth century onwards, local rulers bargained with the Portuguese, and later the Dutch, for a share in the cinnamon trade, in exchange for political and/or military assistance against their rivals.
 The Portuguese made humble attempts to create a monopoly after they first arrived on Sri Lanka in 1505.
 They soon realized that this was impossible without getting involved in local politics on the island.
 Therefore, they engaged in ‘reluctant imperialism’ to get access to cinnamon: they needed a permanent presence on the island, and eventually signed an agreement with the king of Kotte in 1533 to buy large amounts of cinnamon.[^ref8]
 <param title="Kingdom of Kotte" eid="Q1589163" aliases="Kotte">
 <param ve-map
 	title="Sri Lanka in the sixteenth century (after 1521).
 [Note: I have to create a ve-map tag based on a map in Wagenaar, p.
 32, and a map from Wikimedia Commons (https://upload.wikimedia.org/wikipedia/commons/d/d7/Sri_Lanka_geopolitics_-_after_%22Spoiling_of_Vijayabahu%22.png).]"